jaafaralaswad/solidbeamfem/docs/source/examples.rst

 Examples
 ========

-Nuemrical Example 1
+Numerical Example 1
 -------------------

-The problem we solve here is a rectangular cantiliever beam subjected to bending moment applied at its tip.
+The problem we solve here is a rectangular cantilever beam subjected to bending moment applied at its tip.

 .. figure:: images/cantilever_bending.jpg